Graduate School

 The final oral examination for master's candidates may, at the discretion of the graduate program, consist of a public thesis defense followed by a closed session of the examining committee with the candidate.
 Under normal circumstances, the final oral examination should be scheduled for two hours.

 Students writing a thesis must have a Graduate Council representative on their committee.
-It is the student's responsibility to obtain his or her own Graduate Council representative from a list provided by the Graduate School.
+It is the student's responsibility to obtain their own Graduate Council representative from a list provided by the Graduate School.
 This must be done prior to scheduling the final exam.

 When no thesis is involved, not more than half of the examination period should be devoted to the presentation of the research project; the remaining time can be spent on questions relating to the student's knowledge of the major field, and minor field if one is included in the program.
 For nonthesis master's degree programs, the major professor is responsible for directing and assigning a final grade for the research or culminating project.
-Other members of the nonthesis committee will assess the student's defense of the project in the final oral examination, as well as the student's knowledge of his or her field, and vote to pass or fail the student.
+Other members of the nonthesis committee will assess the student's defense of the project in the final oral examination, as well as the student's knowledge of their field, and vote to pass or fail the student.
 No more than two re-examinations are permitted by the Graduate School, although academic units may permit fewer re-examinations.
 The examining committee consists of three members of the graduate faculty—two in the major field and one in the minor field if a minor is included.
 When a minor is not included, the third member may be from the graduate faculty at large.
+Non-thesis master's degrees with an alternative summative assessment may have fewer than three committee members.

 Policies Governing Doctoral Degree Programs